-- the characteristics of the client (including the classification as a Professional Client); - the characteristics of the order, including any specific instructions received; - the characteristics of the financial instrument to which the order relates, including where the order involves a securities financing transaction; - characteristics of the execution venue(s) to which the order can be directed.
+- the characteristics of the client; - the characteristics of the order, including any specific instructions received; - the characteristics of the financial instrument to which the order relates, including where the order involves a securities financing transaction; - characteristics of the execution venue(s) to which the order can be directed.

-The process by which the Firm undertakes this assessment is neither uniform or directly comparable in each instance.
+The process by which the Firm undertakes this assessment is neither uniform nor directly comparable in each instance.
 The Firm's execution obligations will be discharged in a manner that considers the different circumstances associated with the execution of the order as they relate to the financial instruments involved, namely (where applicable):

 - For shares or depositary receipts admitted to a centralised trading venue, price and costs would be considered significant factors when routing to a particular venue; - For other transaction types, increased emphasis may be placed on the sourcing of liquidity.
 This may be for Fixed Income trades or OTC transactions that involve a customised financial element bespoke to the clients own contractual requirements.
-For complex products, best execution will be considered for the product in its entirety rather than the individual components of the instrument; - Emerging markets may also present lower volumes of liquidity and for practical necessity, emphasis will be placed on the speed and therefore likelihood of execution (also referred to as "fill rate").
+For complex products, best execution will be considered for the product in its entirety rather than the individual components of the instrument; - There may also be lower volumes of liquidity and for practical necessity, emphasis will be placed on the speed and therefore likelihood of execution (also referred to as "fill rate").
 Execution may not be at the best price available, but the certainty of execution for the whole order may increase overall; - Similarly, where there is a large order that may exceed the available liquidity of the market (or where the likely impact on the market may be too great), execution of the order may occur in stages, to allow the Firm to facilitate the execution appropriately; - Exchange traded derivatives are traded as single exchange contracts, where the client generally provides Renaissance Capital with a specific instruction regarding the contract they wish to trade.
 Renaissance Capital will select the single venue and execution broker available based on that specific instruction; - OTC derivatives of this nature are bilateral contracts that are arranged through negotiation, with a quote or price provided to a client.
 A client will decide whether or not to transact with Renaissance Capital on the basis of that quote.
 In entering into these transactions, it may be necessary for the Firm to hedge its risk.
 While the cost of the hedge may be linked to the price of an OTC derivative, hedging is an entirely separate activity.
 However, where the price of the hedge may be used as a reference price for the derivative, the Firm will seek to obtain best execution on the hedge subject to any specific instruction.

-Selection of Execution Venues
+5. Selection of Execution Venues

+Execution venue means a regulated market or any other trading facility that performs a similar function.
 Renaissance Capital will route orders to those execution venues that it deems sufficient to provide the best possible result, (based on comparable and consolidated venue information).
-Where Renaissance Capital knows it will not be able to obtain best execution, the order will be routed to another approved venue.
+Where Renaissance Capital knows it will not be able to obtain best execution, the order will be routed to another approved venue where the Financial Instrument is being traded.
 Subject to any specific instructions, in meeting the best execution obligation to take all sufficient steps to obtain on a consistent basis the best possible result for the execution, we consider appropriate execution venues to include: